earthsteading/wominjeka/README.md

 # Wominjeka
-Wominjeka (welcome) to Earthsteading building surveying and civil construction inspection.
+Wominjeka (welcome) to Earthsteading building surveying and civil infrastructure services.

 This page provides professional details of Earthsteading Ltd as a business in Australia:
   * ABN: [575 841 486 40](https://abr.business.gov.au/ABN/View?id=57584148640#)